Suffyan-T/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+	React is a "A JavaScript library for building user interfaces" React impliments a virtual dom that is much faster than the browsers dom also you can update info on a page without redoading the while page.

 - [ ] What does it mean to _think_ in react?

+	Think in Components and sate.
+Look at what may change over time and put that into its own state so you dont have to reoad so much info every time

 - [ ] Describe state.

+	State is like a datastructure that changes.
+You can update the data.

 - [ ] Describe props.

+	The easiest way to descript props is like parameters for a function.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+	tell React that your component needs to do something after render.
+React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM 	updates.

 ## Project Set Up